 You can know the exact version of the web server software running on a server from Google without ever connecting to the target server under investigation.
 One method involves using the information provided in a directory listing.
 The directory listing includes the server software's name and the version.

 The above query focuses on the term “index of” in the title and “server at” appearing at the bottom of the directory listing.
 This type of query can additionally be pointed at a particular web server:

 Using Google as a CGI scanner

-In order to accomplish its task, these scanners must know what exactly to search for on a web server.
-In most cases these tools are scanning web servers looking for vulnerable files or directories that may contain sample code or vulnerable files.
+To accomplish its task, these scanners must know what exactly to search for on a web server.
+In most cases, these tools are scanning web servers looking for vulnerable files or directories that may contain sample code or vulnerable files.
 Either way, the tools generally store these vulnerabilities in a file that is formatted like the following

 A robots.txt file provides critical information for search engine spiders that crawl the web.
 Before these bots (does anyone say the full word “robots” anymore?) access pages of a site, they check to see if a robots.txt file exists.
-Doing so makes crawling the web more efficient, because the robots.txt file keeps the bots from accessing certain pages that should not be indexed by the search engines. simply add /robots.txt at the end of your search phrase
+Doing so makes crawling the web more efficient because the robots.txt file keeps the bots from accessing certain pages that the search engines should not index. simply add /robots.txt at the end of your search phrase.